MayMalka10/Red-Light-Green-Light---Image-Processing-Game/README.md

-# Red-Light-Green-Light---Image-Processing-Game
+# Red Light Green Light - Image Processing Game
-Real-time play of the famous children game inspired by the Squid-Game TV-show.
+Real-time play of the famous children game inspired by the Squid-Game TV-show of Netflix.